Md-Adnan-Abir/research-paper/README.md

 ## Type of telemedicine

 The usual telemedicine scenario occurs between two parties separated by time, space, or both.
 The client can be a patient or health worker and obtains opinions and direction from expertise.
 Depending on the main thread, which is communication, we can divide it into two forms.
-Which is,
+Which are,
 1. Synchronous
 2. Asynchronous